nopnop2002/Arduino-STM32-8bitTFT/README.md

 When a regulator(It's often AMS1117) is mounted on the back, it's operated 5V.
 When a regulator is NOT mounted on the back, it's operated 3.3V.

 __Note__:You can change to any pin.
 To change the pin, change Arduino-STM32-8bitTFT.h.

+__Note__:Keep the wire length as short as possible.

 ----